inet256/inet256/docs/00_Proposal.md

 ## A Standard
 Hopefully by exploring the design space, and tradeoffs between parameters herein, developers of new projects can be guided to the same point in the space, rather than all ending up a stone’s throw from one another.

-Most standards are doomed to fail, but this is usually due to there not actually being one simplest way to do something.
-When there are only a handful of ways to do something, and no party is losing functionality by not doing it their way, it is easy to standardize.

 ## Design
 In this case there are really only 2 parameters in the design space.
 ```